ponktacology/clashmc/README.md

 clashmc.pl plugin bundle public release

 ### Notice:
+The release of clashmc.pl was rushed and these plugins weren't tested enough.
 There are few bugs which make this <b>NOT</b> usable for production.
 This is just for curious people to know how such servers work.